 Dealing with a lost dog is a nightmare no pet owner wants to experience.
 This can happen anytime and anywhere and is especially likely when traveling with your Fido.
 Unfortunately, that's something we have to think about now and again because we never know what can happen to cause our pets to escape, or worse, have them abducted by a stranger.

 In this podcast, I'm talking with Aimee Gilbreath who is the executive director of the animal welfare non-profit Michelson Found Animals.
 This company's focus is to keep pets safe and close to their owners, and they're also the first company to ever offer a FREE national microchip registry.
 If you're not familiar with all the intricacies of microchipping dogs and cats, then this episode is for you – tune right in!

 Listen to the episode in the video above and find the full podcast transcript below.
-For more, visit this episode’s post on the official Theory of Pets website.
+For more, visit this episode’s post on the official Top Dog Tips youtube channel.